Haplogroup J-M172: Origins

 The date of origin for haplogroup J-M172 was estimated by Batini et al in 2015 as between 19,000 and 24,000 years before present (BP).
 Samino et al in 2004 dated the origin of the parent haplogroup, J-P209, to between 18,900 and 44,500 YBP.
 Ancient J-M410, specifically subclade J-Y12379*, has been found, in a Mesolithic context, in a tooth from the Kotias Klde Cave in western Georgia from the Late Upper Palaeolithic (13,300 years old) and the Mesolithic (9,700 years old) This sample has been assigned to the Caucasus hunter-gatherers (CHG) autosomal component.
 J-M410, more specifically its subclade J-PF5008, has also been found in a Mesolithic sample from the Hotu and Kamarband Caves located in Mazandaran Province of Iran, dating back to 9,100-8,600 B.C.E (approximately 11,000 ybp).
 Both samples belong to the Trialetian Culture.

-It is likely that J2 men had settled over most of Anatolia, the South Caucasus and the Zagros mountains by the end of the Last Glaciation 12,000 years ago.
+This confirms that haplogroup J2 was already present in the Caucasus and the southern Caspian region during the Mesolithic period..
+The earliest Neolithic appearances of haplogroup J2 occurred in the form of a J2b sample from Tepe Abdul Hosein (8000 BC) in northwestern Iran, and J2a from the sites of Çayönü (7500 BC) in southeastern Anatolia and Barcın (6500–6200 BC) in northwestern Anatolia.

 (Zalloua & Wells 2004) and (Al-Zahery et al. 2003) claimed to have uncovered the earliest known migration of J2, expanded possibly from Anatolia and the Caucasus.
 (Nebel et al. 2001) found that, "According to (Underhill et al. 2000), Eu 9 (H58) evolved from Eu 10 (H71) through a T→G transversion at M172 (emphasis added)," and that in today's populations, Eu 9 (the post-mutation form of M172) is strongest in the Caucasus, Asia Minor and the Levant, whilst Eu 10 becomes stronger and replaces the frequency of Eu 9 as one moves south into the Arabian Peninsula, so that people from the Caucasus met with Arabs near and between Mesopotamia (Sumer/Assyria) and the Negev Desert, as "Arabisation" spread from Arabia to the Fertile Crescent and Turkey.